PhrontHQ/minit/templates/digit/__name__/README.md

 * ui/  —  Contains the application user interface components.

-    By default, this directory contains one component: main.reel (the Main user interface component).
+    By default, this directory contains one component: main.mod (the Main user interface component).

 In development, you can expand this project directory as necessary; for example,